flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ### Ambiguous Metric Goals:

 6) *“Balance”*: Researchers are often wishing for a “balance” when they’re evaluating a system.
 This “balance” is then said to be achieved by using metrics such as MCC or macro F1.
 But it’s actually not clear what this balance is, and how these metrics achieve this.
-If we define “balance” in the sense of a metric being invariant to class prevalence, then only macro Recall is actually “balanced”.

 ## Evaluation Tips